comunica/Tutorial-ESWC2019-Comunica/content/audience.md

 and developers that are interested in a flexible querying platform.
 We assume elementary knowledge on RDF and SPARQL, and more advanced concepts will be tackled depending on the competences of the audience.
+We expect participants to bring a laptop that has [Node.js](https://nodejs.org/) installed, which is required for setting up the Comunica development environment during the tutorial.
 The end-goal is to provide participants with sufficient knowledge and experience within the Comunica platform to use it to query, tweaking its configuration, and implementing custom modules.
 In order to attract participants,